About Museums In London

 Imperial War Museum

-The Imperial War Museum covers conflicts involving Britain from the First World War to the present, listing it amongst the best London museums to know war history.
-One of its galleries depicts the Nazis' persecution of Jews and the complex political processes in Nazi Germany while other holds military equipment and armaments.
+The Imperial War Museum covers conflicts involving Britain from the First World War to the present, listing it amongst the top museums in London and also one best museums in London for kids to know war history.
+One of its galleries depicts the Nazis' persecution of Jews and the complex political processes in Nazi Germany while the other holds military equipment and armaments.
 Another section focuses on hostilities since 1945, including the Cold War, Middle East conflicts, and British Army deployments in Bosnia and Northern Ireland.

 Natural History Museum